 Many power plant workers had to work with materials that contained asbestos on a regular basis.
 Asbestos’ heat and chemical resistance made it the perfect mineral for this industry.
 Wolf Creek Generating Station and Duane Arnold Energy Center were two power plants that used asbestos.
 If you worked at either of these power stations before the 1980s, you may have been heavily exposed to asbestos.

 Iowa is #2 in the country for the production of agriculture.
 About 90% of its land is used for farming.
 Iowa has rich soil, and while there is no risk of natural asbestos, people who work in agriculture still can be exposed.
 Farm machinery may have asbestos-containing products, such as brake pads and gaskets.
 Agricultural suppliers such as the Iowa Farmer Tool Company put those in the industry at risk of asbestos exposure.

 Many heavy manufacturers used asbestos all over the country, but Fort Dodge in Iowa has a long history of gypsum manufacturing.
 Gypsum is mined and processed to be used in drywall and plaster, and these products often were combined with asbestos to make them fireproof and more durable.
 The heavy use of asbestos in these products put many workers at risk for developing mesothelioma.

 Asbestos is durable against chemical reactions, and it is an important mineral for chemical plants.
-Irwin Chemical Company, as well as USI Chemical Company in this state, are known to have exposed workers to asbestos.
+Irwin Chemical Company, as well as USI Chemical Company in this state, are known to have exposed chemical plant workers to asbestos.

 The US Naval Reserves has an aviation base in Ottumwa that is one of the hundreds of bases that heavily used asbestos-containing materials.
 Buildings on these bases, as well as on many vessels, all used asbestos-containing products in construction.
 Many military veterans were put at high risk of mesothelioma.